Everything You Wanted to Know about Athlete’s Foot….OR DIDN’T!

 Athlete’s foot is a very common skin infection that is readily treatable.

 Athlete’s foot is the most common form of tinea infections.
-The fungi that cause athlete’s foot belong to a group called dermatophytes, which also cause jock itch and ringworm.
+The fungi that cause athlete’s foot belong to a group which also cause jock itch and ringworm.
 If not treated, the skin may crack, opening up the possibility of a bacterial infection or onychomycosis.
 The skin infection may also spread to the toenails, causing a fungal nail infection which can be painful and harder to treat.
 If home remedies do not work, it may not be a fungus, and it is important to seek a healthcare professional for medical advice to determine what it may be.

 If you have any questions regarding athlete’s foot, we encourage a consult with one of our foot and ankle specialists; (877) 877-9110 or visit us at www.footankleinstitute.com.